Kobe Bryant crash: Pilot appeared to violate flight standards, likely became disoriented in clouds, NTSB says

 However, NTSB investigator-in-charge Bill English said Tuesday that the system would likely not have been helpful in the scenario in which Bryant's helicopter crashed.

-The hilly terrain, combined with the pilot's spatial disorientation in the clouds, would have been "a confusing factor," English said.
+The hilly terrain, combined with the pilot's spatial disorientation in the clouds, would have made the warning system "a confusing factor," English said.

 "The pilot doesn't know which way is up," English said.